 Abstract

 Deep convolution neural networks (CNN) have been shown to own unique advantages in acoustic tasks over recurrent neural networks (RNN).
-However, activation data in convolution neural networks is often indicated in floating format, which is both time-consuming and power-consuming when be computed.
-Quantization method can turn activation into fix-point, replacing floating computing into faster and more energy-saving fix-point computing.
+However, activation data in convolution neural networks is often indicated in floating format, which is time-consuming and power-consuming when be computed.
+Quantization method can turn activation into fixed-point, replacing floating computing into faster and more energy-saving fixed-point computing.
 Based on this method, this article provides a design space searching method to quantize a binary weight neural network.
 We then complete a specific accelerator on FPGA platform, which owns layer-by-layer pipeline design and is high-throughput and energy-efficient compared with CPU or RNN-based accelerators.

 Keywords: energy-efficient; reconfigurable computing; FPGA; quantization; sound classification